keanuplayz/keanucode.ml-new/_site/posts/2020-08-19-quiet-night.md

 ---
 layout: layouts/post.njk
-title: "A Quiet Night."
+title: 'A Quiet Night.'
-summary: "This is more of a personal post.
-I just want to write something."
+summary: 'This is more of a personal post.
+I just want to write something.'
+author: 'Keanu Timmermans'
 hero: /images/posts/quiet-night.jpg
 thumb: /images/posts/quiet-night.jpg
 tags:
-  - Misc
+  - Rant
 ---

 Tonight is a quiet night.
 I'm seated behind my desk, idling.
 Wondering about what to do.
 As I'm writing this, I'm listening to a compilation of dreamy [Super Mario Galaxy music](https://www.youtube.com/watch?v=nBFxLv73_eM).